 A wimpel is a cloth binder that is wrapped around the Torah scrolls to hold it together.
 It includes a child’s name, date of birth and usually a verse that expresses hopes for a rich and fulfilling life, surrounded by meaningful images.

-Derived from the German word “mappas,” some synagogues use it as the “holy” garment used to touch the Torah before and after an aliyah (blessing) if the person reciting the blessing is not wearing a tallit.
-In many families, dating back a few hundred years, it was customary for a new baby to be swaddled in a wimpel, often constructed from a piece of clothing from a deceased family member.
-Often, additional panels were added over the years and then presented to the child on his or her bar/bat mitzvah.
+In many Jewish communities in Germany and Eastern Europe, dating back a few hundred years, it was customary for a male baby to be swaddled in a wimpel during the brit milah.
+It was often constructed from a piece of clothing from a deceased family member.
+Additional panels were added over the years and then presented to the child on his or her bar/bat mitzvah and again at the auf ruf.
 In more religious traditions, a boy was given the wimpel at his upshernish (cutting of the hair at the age of 3.)
 The wimpel has made a comeback in recent years and is a wonderful gift to be treasured and passed down as an heirloom garment.

 These are examples of very old wimpels from a Jewish museum: